Contact Details

 P.E

 Year 3S' P.E. is on a Tuesday.
-It is important that children have their full P.E kit on these days.
+It is important that children have their full P.E kit.
+Their kit can be left in school and we will send it home at the end of each half-term.
+Swimming will be on a Thursday at 8.30am, we will meet you at the pool.
 Please make sure all sports kits are named to avoid any confusion in the changing rooms.

 Forest School